The 10 Best Things to Do in Vik i Myrdal Iceland – 2022

-What to do around Vik Iceland: If you plan to visit Iceland’s spectacular South Coast, Vik makes a convenient base.
+Things to do in Vik i Myrdal Iceland: If you plan to visit Vik Iceland’s spectacular South Coast, Vik makes a convenient base.
 It’s a little unusual – a seaside settlement with no harbour, the only one of its kind in the country.
 But the town’s surroundings offer dramatic coastal scenery, myriad birdlife and breathtakingly beautiful glaciers.
 Rather than drive by from Reykjavik, we’d recommend you stay at least a couple of days in Vik to make the most of the area’s attractions.
 Here are eleven nearby places you won’t want to miss if you’re staying in Vik.

 Reaching 340 metres high at its tallest point and about 800 metres wide, the landform known as Reynisfjall was created in the penultimate Ice Age when a volcano erupted under a glacier.
 This mini-mountain, or hill, whichever you prefer, is made from layers of tuff, pillow lava and veins of columnar basalt.
 You only need to have a reasonable level of fitness to climb it and in summer, you’ll have a great vantage point from which to watch puffins, Arctic terms, fulmars and gulls.
 Remember: look but don’t touch!

 But although it’s attractive in its own right, Reynisfjall is visited largely because of its more popular neighbours, Reynisfjara and Reynisdrangar.
 Together, they form part of the Katla Geopark.